Birthstones by Month

 Turquoise

 Cultures around the globe revere Turquoise as a mystical and holy gemstone.
-Honoring December birthdays and 6th and 11th wedding anniversaries.
+Honoring December birthdays and 6th- and 11th-anniversary weddings.
 The brilliant blue of Turquoise is in demand as an accessory for contemporary fashions.
 Hardness: 5-6.
 Rated "fair" for everyday wear.

 Zircon